orbcode/orbuculum/README.md

   `-s [address]:[port]`: Set address for Source connection, (default localhost:3443).

-  `-t, --tpiu`: Use TPIU decoder.
-This will not sync if TPIU is not configured, so you won't see
-     packets in that case.

   `-v, --verbose`: Verbose mode 0==Errors only, 1=Warnings (Default) 2=Info, 3=Full Debug.

   `-W, --writer-path [path]` : Enable filewriter functionality with output in specified directory (disabled by default).